Tr1ckC0/ruby-project-guidelines-austin-web-030920/README.md

 3. Able to remove or delete cards from your decks and customize as you see fit

 ### Interesting Notes
-We dont have any interesting notes which is pretty boring to be honest, but if we come up with some we will probably forget to edit this anyways so enjoy our project
+We dont have any interesting notes which is pretty boring to be honest, but if we come up with some we will probably forget to edit this anyways so enjoy our project.
+It was a lot of work but we finished it in the end and i am just glad that it is done.
+Bring on Mod 2!
+XD

 ## What we would change
 1. We would change the look of the card display to be able to display a picture of the card